upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 > nor are they artistically or racially motivated.
 I have always felt
 > that in all this controversy, the spirit that Arthur gave to Richmond
 > has been overlooked.
 I am afraid that a statue of Arthur Ashe on
-> monument Avenue honors Richmond, Virginia, more than it does its son,
+> Monument Avenue honors Richmond, Virginia, more than it does its son,
 > his legacy, and his life's work.[^7]

 Rather than a statue, Moutoussamy-Ashe suggested constructing an African